Regret Bounds for Noise-Free Cascaded Kernelized Bandits: Comparison of Bounds

 In this section, we compare the algorithmic upper bounds of GPN-UCB (\cref{algo:ucb}) and non-adaptive sampling (\cref{algo:fd}) to the algorithmic-independent lower bounds in \cref{sec:lower}.
-A full summary of the proposed regret bounds for the Mat\'ern kernel is provided in \cref{sec:summary}.
+We present our discussion conditioned on the conjecture of \cite{vakili2022open} being true, but we re-iterate that even without this, any $\Sigma_T$ dependence still matches the vanilla setting, and has known rigorous upper bounds as detailed in \cref{sec:ucb_disc}, A table summarizing the regret bounds for the Mat\'ern kernel is provided in \cref{sec:summary}.